NeoGeographyToolkit/StereoPipeline/docs/tools/image_subset.rst

 ~~~~~~~~~~

 When this program finishes, overlay the images in the produced list and inspect
-if they cover the desired area in decreasing order of pixel contribution.
+if they cover the desired area in decreasing order of contribution to coverage.

 The program ``dem_mosaic`` (:numref:`dem_mosaic`) with the ``--max`` option
 can be helpful in determining if the produced subset coverage is about